-Further risk factors include:
+Other risk factors include:

 - having numerous, irregular, or large moles or freckles

-- a weakened immune system, possibly due to HIV, receiving an organ transplant, or taking immunosuppressant drugs
+- having a weakened immune system, possibly due to HIV, receiving an organ transplant, or taking immunosuppressant drugs

-Actinic keratosis, which consists of rough, raised growths that cause precancerous changes in skin cells, is a risk factor that is specific to SCC.
+Actinic keratosis, which consists of rough, raised growths that cause precancerous changes in skin cells, is a risk factor specific to SCC.